-5. Data analysis
+2.4 Data analysis

-The material evaluation in this research involves two aspects which are brief and indepth evaluation focusing on three categories: subject matter, organization and capability to meet the students' needs.
+The material evaluation in this research particularly involves in-brief evaluation focusing on three categories: subject matter, organization and capability to meet the students' needs.
 Subject matter, focusing on the coursebook content, allows the evaluation regarding topics and context discussing the setting of which materials and tasks are presented, while organization focuses on the structure of every chapter on the book.
 Finally, the whole aspect involves every aspect of the book which supports the teaching and learning situation in meeting the students' need.
 Furthermore, the result of evaluation checklist and questionnaire will be scored, calculated and explained based on the rubric that has been set.
+The lowest score is 1 which represents a strong disagreement to statements, while 2 scores a fair disagreement or poor condition of the statements.
+Additionally, 3 shows a fair agreement or enough performance to the given statements.
+Finally, 4 reflects a good condition or a strong agreement to the statements.

-Findings and Discussion
+3. Findings and Discussion

-1. Coursebook Subject Matter
+3.1 Coursebook Subject Matter

 Table 1.
 Result of the Subject Matter Analysis